Installation

 php artisan filament:assets

-Pro registers ProCanvasField through the Standard workflow_definition_editor_resolver hook.
-Visual authoring capabilities are still evolving during alpha.
+Pro registers ProCanvasField through the Standard workflow_definition_editor_resolver hook once DBFlowFilamentProServiceProvider is loaded.

 Configure a license key (Pro only)

-Core runtime usage during alpha does not require a license key in your application .env.
-For Pro features, set your license key after you are issued an early-access or paid license:
+Core does not require a license key.
+For Pro features, set your license key after purchase:

 DBFLOW_LICENSE_KEY=DBFLOW-PRO-XXXXXXXXXXXXXXXX